What in the world is unschooling? For me it used to conjure up images of unruly minors being raised by wolves and iPads! Sounds rebellious doesn’t it?

 I offer more guidance than the unschooling purist because I want to expose my kids to a range of interests, encourage curiosity, and equip them to take their deep learning dives when the time is right.
 I also know that they thrive with boundaries and anchoring routines in the home.

-I started out thinking that we would be mostly Charlotte Mason, but I found that we all enjoyed having quite a bit of freedom and personal choice in our learning (my kids would rather read books and watch documentaries about volcanoes that nature journal).
+I started out thinking that we would primarily use a Charlotte Mason approach, but I found that we all enjoyed having quite a bit of freedom and personal choice in our learning (my kids would rather read books and watch documentaries about volcanoes that nature journal).
 I do find that Charlotte Mason methods are a great support to our guided unschooling philosophy.
 Much of Mason’s work focused on providing resources to parents educating at home, which is why her methods tend to be a natural fit for many homeschoolers.
 Her format includes practices that are rich in content but simple to execute, such as time in nature, well-written books, oral narrations, and short lessons for math and writing.
 I have never studied her original writings, but I do use several of her methods.

 Math and Language Arts